Seahawks mailbag: Which position should Seattle still address? What’s the future at tailback?

 When Penny was drafted in the first round in 2018, a year after Carson had played just four games as a rookie due to an ankle injury, the immediate thought was that the team was setting up a succession plan at running back, with Carson a year ahead of Penny.

-That Carson has rushed for 1,000 yards or more each of the two years since then — but with both Penny and Carson having also suffered significant injuries in that time — complicates things a little.
+That Carson has rushed for 1,000 yards or more each of the two years since then — with both Penny and Carson suffering significant injuries in that time — complicates things a little.

 But as your question posits, if Penny shows this year that he is fully recovered then it does give Seattle options on how to approach Carson’s situation following this season.

 Also worth noting is the presence of recent draft picks Travis Homer and DeeJay Dallas.
-If one or the other — or both — proves definitively this season they can be counted on for a significant role in future seasons, then that will obviously also factor in.
+If one or both proves definitively this season they can be counted on for a significant role in future seasons, then that will obviously also factor in.

 A: Not really, depending on how you think the defensive line come together.